Hot topics

 The S24 beautiful back can also delight smartphone customers. / © nextpit

 Shortly after its release, the Samsung Galaxy S24 quickly became our top pick for the best smartphones under $1,000.
-With this new model, Samsung has outdone itself once again, launching an impressive high-end device that not only features an excellent 6.2-inch display but also delivers powerful performance with the Snapdragon 8 Gen 3 processor.
+With this new model, Samsung has outdone itself once again, launching an impressive high-end device that not only features an exceptional 6.2-inch display but also delivers powerful performance with the Snapdragon 8 Gen 3 processor.

 Additionally, users can expect up to seven years of updates and innovative AI functions.
 Our review of the Galaxy S24 dives into what you can expect from these features.